Marina (Polish singer): 2009–2012: Breakthrough: 39 i pół, "Glam Pop" and Hardbeat

 In 2009, Marina was cast as Amanda, the daughter of the main character (played by Tomasz Karolak), in the Polish television series 39 i pół.
 She recorded four songs for its soundtrack 39 i pół Vol. 3.

 Her debut single, "Glam Pop", was released in 2010 and became a radio hit in Poland.
-That year, she received Eska Music Award for Best Debut.
+That year, she received the Eska Music Award for Best Debut.
 She also released her second single "Pepper Mint" and guest starred in the Polish television series Usta usta.

 After parting ways with her manager Maja Sablewska in 2011, she began recording new material for her debut studio album.
 The album titled Hardbeat, which she released independently in November 2011, received positive reviews from music critics.
-It was preceded by the lead single "Electric Bass", released the previous month.
+It was preceded by the single "Electric Bass", released a month earlier.
 The album's second and final single "Saturday Night" followed in 2012.
-Marina was nominated for VIVA Comet Awards in 2011 and 2012, receiving a total of six nominations, including one for Female Artist of the Year and one for Album of the Year (Hardbeat).
+Marina was nominated for VIVA Comet Awards in 2011 and 2012, receiving a total of six nominations, including Female Artist of the Year and Album of the Year (Hardbeat).

-In 2012, she was confirmed as Levi's Autumn-Winter 2012/2013 ambassador in Poland.
+In 2012, she became Levi's autumn-winter 2012/2013 ambassador in Poland.